Fold-transversal surface code cultivation

-\begin{enumerate} \item Hook injection~\cite{gidney2023cleaner,singh2022high}: This is the scheme described in the main text.
-It consists of two rounds of stabilizer measurements.
-In the first round, gates on $Z$-stabilizers along the diagonal are deliberately misordered such that a mid-cycle $T$ gate on an ancilla therein is converted into a logical operator.
-Any nontrivial outcome on fixed stabilizers -- or conflicting outcomes on unfixed stabilizers across these two rounds -- triggers discarding of the state.
-In an SD6 noise model, the logical error rate of this scheme is $\frac{8}{15} p$.
+\item \textit{Hook injection~\cite{gidney2023cleaner,singh2022high}.} This injection scheme consists of two rounds of stabilizer measurements.
+In the first round, gates on $Z$-stabilizers along the diagonal are deliberately misordered such that a mid-cycle $T$ gate on an ancilla is converted into a logical operator.
+We discard any shots with nontrivial measurement outcomes on fixed stabilizers --- or conflicting outcomes on unfixed stabilizers across these two rounds.
+For a uniform depolarizing noise model with strength $p$, the logical error rate of this scheme is $\frac{8}{15} p$.